 If you are planning to travel outside of Paris, you must fill out a formulaire de voyage on the French VWPP website before you travel and inform your host family about your plans.
-In case of an emergency, you must be sure that you can be reached by phone in your country of destination.

 When you travel, be sure that several people know where you are and how to reach you.